 Simple Network Management Protocol or SNMP is a protocol for exchanging information between network devices.
-The protocol is application–layer and is defined by the Internet Architecture Board (IAB) in RFC1157.

 - Paessler PRTG Network Monitor (FREE TRIAL) A comprehensive monitoring tool for networks, servers, and applications with SNMP providing data collection systems for the LAN monitoring functions.